-In this section you find thoughts, ideas & articles for extended reading - enjoy!
+This can be applied in numerous areas.
+In this section you will find thoughts, ideas & articles to read in more detail.

 If you are interested for the versions in German language - click on the Mind your business website in German language.

 How rational are professions whose main task is objectivity and neutrality?
 Digitalisation is often seen as key means to guarantee rationality - rightfully so?